In the Kitch

 • Gradually add the liquid.
 Slowly add the milk while whisking to prevent lumps.

 • Adjust the thickness.
-If your chocolate gravy becomes too thick, you can thin it out by whisking in a little extra milk.
+If your gravy becomes too thick, you can thin it out by whisking in a little extra milk.
 The consistency should be pourable but not runny, similar to traditional gravy.

 ❓ Recipe FAQs